suntossh/SOAPServiceAxisI/WebContent/ReadMe.txt

-axis 1 server client
-Axis 1 is an jax-rpc implemetation provided by Apache
+Axis 1 is an jax-rpc implemetation provided by Apache foundatation

 how to create Webservice using Axis1 Amplementation of jax-rpc provided by Apache foundation, without Eclipse 1  create a DWP